 I began sewing when I was about 7, when my mother taught me so that I could sew tiny clothes for my bear collection and I haven’t really stopped since!
 Sewing is very much a skill passed down through the women of my family – my mother and both grandmas have all been keen sewers and knitters.
 I taught myself to knit following my degree and I rarely leave the house without a project in my bag!
 I completed a BA Fashion Studies degree at the University of Derby and specialised in Menswear in my final year, after completing menswear internships in London.
 After graduating, I moved back to London and have worked in garment production and freelanced in menswear pattern cutting.

 Nicole is our Production Manager, and oversees the process of bringing our patterns, kits and online classes to life.
-She is based in Islington Monday, Tuesday, Thursday and Friday, with Wednesdays in Clapham.
+Nicole is based in our Hackney office, Monday to Friday.

 Lisa (LJ) Gaunt

 After graduating with a BA in Costume Design from Wimbledon College of Art, I went on to do some more intensive pattern cutting courses at Kensington and Chelsea College.
 With two BTECs under my belt, I worked on various fringe productions for a while before deciding to take some time out.
 I’m now back flexing my creative muscles at Sew Over It.
 I’m always on a quest to learn a new skill.
 I knit, crochet, sew and embroider and I’m currently contemplating trying my hand at patchwork – because you can never have enough projects on the go at once!
 You can read about my adventures on my blog, Tiny Stitcher.

 LJ works alongside Lisa to create samples for upcoming classes and patterns.